arkhn/.github/.github/ISSUE_TEMPLATE/QA_env_deployment.md

     - keycloak (admin)
 - [] Verify the metrics are pushed in AZmonitoring
 - [] Verify the TLS is configured (no auto-signed certificate)
-- [] Create the repository dagster-code-besancon on github
+- [] Create the corresponding repository dagster-code- on dockerhub
-- [] Create arkhn-platform-dagster-user-deployments-k8s-dagster-code on argocd

 Data team:
 - [] Connection to the platform has been tested